More Than 1,800 Prisoners Escape After Attack On Nigeria Jail: Official - UrduPoint

 More Than 1,800 Prisoners Escape After Attack On Nigeria Jail: Official

-More than 1,800 inmates have escaped after heavily armed men attacked a prison in southwest Nigeria using explosives, prison authorities said Monday
+More than 1,800 inmates have escaped after heavily armed men attacked a prison in southern Nigeria using explosives, prison authorities said Monday, in one of the country's largest jailbreaks

-Abuja, (APP - UrduPoint / Pakistan Point News - 5th Apr, 2021 ) :More than 1,800 inmates have escaped after heavily armed men attacked a prison in southwest Nigeria using explosives, prison authorities said Monday.
+Abuja, (APP - UrduPoint / Pakistan Point News - 5th Apr, 2021 ) :More than 1,800 inmates have escaped after heavily armed men attacked a prison in southern Nigeria using explosives, prison authorities said Monday, in one of the country's largest jailbreaks.

 The attackers blasted their way into the Owerri prison in Imo state, engaging guards in a gun battle, the national corrections authority said in a statement.